realiii/pygeopkg/README.md

 gpkg = GeoPackage.create(r'c:\temp\test.gpkg')
 ```

-Geopackages are created with *three* default Spatial References defined
+GeoPackages are created with *three* default Spatial References defined
 automatically, a pair of Spatial References to handle undefined cases,
 and a WGS 84 entry.

-The definition of the WGS84 entry is flexible - meaning that the *WKT for WGS84* can be setup per the users liking.
-As an example, use with Esri's ArcGIS means either using the *EPSG WKT* or the *ESRI WKT*.
+The definition of the WGS84 entry is flexible - meaning that the
+*WKT for WGS84* can be setup per the users liking.
+As an example, use with
+Esri's ArcGIS means either using the *EPSG WKT* or the *ESRI WKT*.
 By
 default the *ESRI WKT* is used - However, if *EPSG WKT* is desired, you
 may provide a ``flavor`` parameter to the create method specifying EPSG.